4xLoff/4xloff.github.io/_posts/blog/2023-11-24-Review-eCPPTv2.md

 ### Mestasploit and Socat

-It's practically the same, everything is the same, just that instead of using portfwd add, we use `socat`.
+It's practically the same, everything is the same, just that instead of using portfwd add, we use socat.
 This means that we redirect each connection or reverse shell through socat, and that's it, no portfwd.
 Everything else remains the same: the 'run autoroute' and the SOCKS proxy module.

 ---